NicelyCla/Real-Time-Clockdriven/README.md

 Launching <b>sudo ./application-err_p</b> will be shown a deadline miss situation in periodic tasks, in this case a task is running too busy waiting compromising the the execution in the frame of some periodic task and causing deadline misses.<br>

 Launching <b>sudo ./application-err_a</b> will be shown a deadline miss situation in the aperiodic task, the aperiodic task is called every so often during the execution of a periodic task.
 If a release of the periodic is requested without terminating the previous execution, there is a deadline miss of the aperiodic task. <br>
-by uncommenting the <b>#define SLACK_STEALING_ON</b> line, you can choose to use or not to use slack stealing.
+by uncommenting the <b>#define SLACK_STEALING_ON</b> line in executive.cpp, you can choose to use or not to use slack stealing.
 It serves to minimize the average response time of the aperiodic task.
 <br>

 Depending on the machine on which it is launched, it is possible from time to time to have some deadline misses also in application-ok, especially in laptops without mains power.
 This is due to power saving settings that lower the CPU clock.
 A trick to mitigate this problem is to launch a terminal with the following command:<br>